 Nothing good comes from wallowing in your failures at five in the morning.
 Regret eats away at life, making even the most opulent existence feel like squalor.
 What I want is ridiculous by most standards.

-The cold sheets on the opposite side of my bed remind me to be thankful the next time I find any measure of companionship.
-It’s been a few months since my last lukewarm lover left for a new job in his new city.
-The silver lining of him taking half the towels was that I could look for someone new—the anticipation of that first golden week of freedom and excitement with a new lover.
-The thought of getting another chance at something epic, always helps me get over the loss.
+The cold sheets on the opposite side of my bed reminded me to be thankful next time I find any measure of companionship.
+It’s been a few months since my last lukewarm lover left for hid new job in a new city.
+The silver lining of him taking half the towels was now I could look for someone new—the anticipation of the first golden week of freedom and excitement with a new lover helps me get over the loss.

-My first encounter with love was unconventional at best.
-Being the object of someone’s obsession both smothers you and ruins your reasonable expectations of other people.
+My first encounter with love was unconventional.
+Being the object of someone’s obsession both smothers and ruins your reasonable expectations of other people.
 Nothing else in the world can compete with undying attention—good or bad.

-The alarm on my phone began to sing—five-fifteen and time to greet a new day.
-Later, I’ll be traveling, one of the things in life I hate and love equally.
+My phone alarm began to sing—five-fifteen, time to greet a new day.
+I’ll be traveling, one of the things in life I hate and love equally.
 I value routine and the sense of wellbeing that comes from following a predetermined daily path.
 On the other hand, change and the excitement it brings is welcome in small doses.

-This trip had been planned for some time.
-My laziness and daily choice to ignore the situation is why I have put the trip off for so long.
-Suffice it to say there was a family home, and there was a death.
-Now there’s a house that needs to be sold.
-That’s all this is a simple monetary problem keeping me from my regular routine.
-I moved far away from the dilemma, and now the house sits empty.
+This trip was planned for some time.
+My laziness and daily choice to ignore the situation is why I put off the problem for so long.
+Suffice it to say there was a family home, there was a death, and there’s a house that needs to be sold.
+A simple monetary problem keeping me from my life.
+I moved far away from the predicament, and the house sits empty.

-My investment guy wants me to take the sale proceeds and the saved expense from the property upkeep and divert those funds to my portfolio.
-It sounds clean and easy, just wave my hand, and the problem turns into money I can move around at will.
-But I have to travel to the house to sell it.
+My investment guy wants me to take the sale proceeds and the saved expense from property upkeep and divert those funds into my portfolio.
+It sounds clean and easy—wave my hand, and the problem turns into money I can transfer at will.
+But I need to travel to the house to sell it.
 Usually, I would get “people” do it for me, but I left something there no one else can properly collect.

-Roughly a year of my life has been spent in and out of fancy institutions trying to convince medical personnel that this something really exists.
+Roughly a year of my life was spent in and out of fancy institutions trying to convince medical personnel that this something really existed.
 Finally, I figured out that once they have you behind lock and key, you need to play the game to get ice cream on Thursday night and Jell-O on Sunday.
-After a few weeks of the dessert game, you get sent home with a bottle of little pills and a big story about how their groundbreaking new therapy worked brilliantly.
+After weeks of the dessert game, you get sent home with a bottle of pills and a big story about how their groundbreaking new therapy worked brilliantly for you.

-This truth, I’m supposed to be focusing on, is not as straightforward as Haloperidol or Risperdal.
+This truth, I’m supposed to focus on, is not as straightforward as Haloperidol or Risperdal.
 There are voices in my head and dead people lingering in my bedroom, and it all started when I was a young girl in that God-damned house.

 My flight is at two-forty-five this afternoon.
 I packed the single pair of denim jeans I own and some of my more casual linen pants.
 I’m not sure what the suggested outfit is for expelling a demon.
 I wasn’t able to find my Rosary, but I’m sure there will be a religious store in close proximity to a gun and ammo shop once I arrive.